pjmartinez/TFM_UM-eqtls/README.md

 ```
-#######################GENERAL ANALYSIS TOUCH

-basedir="/Users/pedromartinez/Desktop/TFM_data/analisis_general/"
+#######################A general analysis to detect cis eQTLs in up regulated genes (high expression in PV)

+basedir="/path/to/your/main/dir/"

+#input files for matrix eqtl
 useModel = modelLINEAR; # modelANOVA or modelLINEAR or modelLINEAR_CROSS
-SNP_file_name_General = paste(basedir, "reorder_gt_1_0_2_noNA_nohomo.txt", sep="");
+SNP_file_name_General = paste(basedir, "gt_1_0_2_noNA_nohomo.txt", sep="");
-expression_touch_General = paste(basedir, "mean_total_touch.txt", sep="");
+expression_PV_General = paste(basedir, "mean_total_PV.txt", sep="");
 covariates_file_name = paste(basedir, "Covariates2.txt", sep="");
 covariates_file_name = character();

 #The p-value threshold determines which gene-SNP associations are saved in the output file output_file_name.
-Note that for larger datasets the threshold should be lower.
-Setting the threshold to a high value for a large dataset may cause excessively large output files.
+Note that for larger datasets the threshold should be lower. #Setting the threshold to a high value for a large dataset may cause excessively large output files.

-#pvOutputThreshold = 1e-2;

 #Finally, define the covariance matrix for the error term.
 This parameter is rarely used.
 If the covariance matrix is a multiple of identity, set it to numeric().
 #errorCovariance = numeric();
 #errorCovariance = character();
 #The next section of the sample code contains three very similar parts loading the files with genotype, gene expression, and covariates.
-In each part one can set the file delimiter (i.e. tabulation "\t", comma ",", or space " "), the string representation for missing values, the number of rows with column labels, and the number of columns with row labels.
+In each part one can set the file #delimiter (i.e. tabulation "\t", comma ",", or space " "), the string representation for missing values, the number of rows with column labels, and the number of columns with #row labels.
 Finally, one can change the number of the variables in a slice for the file reading procedure (do not change if not sure).

+## Load SNP data
 snps_tchgeneral = SlicedData$new();
 snps_tchgeneral$fileDelimiter = "\t";      # the TAB character
 snps_tchgeneral$fileOmitCharacters = "NA"; # denote missing values;